 - represent a significant improvement on the current two-week wait to first appointment target, and a more person-centred performance standard.

 FDS performance data, including a breakdown by suspected cancer pathway, has been published since June 2021.
 Faster, more streamlined pathways will be a priority.

 As the key system-wide organisations for cancer services, cancer alliances will need to work across the local system to ensure that implementation is prioritised by senior stakeholders, clinical leaders, and operational colleagues, and that capacity is prioritised to enable the standard to be delivered.

 The FDS has been formally performance-managed since October 2021 activity, in line with cancer services recovery, with an initial threshold of 75%, rising to 80% in 2025/26.
 Cancer alliances will need to ensure that they have plans to meet the threshold, which will need to be increased in subsequent years if we are to contribute to achieving the early diagnosis ambitions in the NHS Long Term Plan.

 The case for change

-For lung cancer patients in England diagnosed from 2016 to 2020, one-year age-standardised net survival was 45%.
-This varied by cancer alliance with a range of 39% to 52%.
+- For oesophago-gastric cancer male patients in England diagnosed between 2016 and 2020, one-year age-standardised net survival was 47.4% for oesophageal cancer and 49.8% for gastric cancer.